Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: The Originals

-The Fate of Katie and Thierry.
-Two Star crossed lovers caught in Klaus' plans.
+The fate of Katie and Thierry, two star-crossed lovers caught in Klaus's plans.
 Katie ends up with her neck snapped and Thierry ends up entombed for the next one hundred years.
-The worst part was Thierry was willing to walk to his doom with some dignity.
+The worst part is that Thierry was willing to walk to his doom with some dignity.
 But after Katie's death, he ends up sounding so defeated.

 Cami begging Klaus not to basically MindRape the trauma of the Murder-Suicide of her brother, because it is a part of what makes her who she is.
 Both are in tears over this violation.
 The worst part is that Klaus was trying to do something nice for her.

 The Sowing for the Harvest Ritual: three witches killed, including Sophie's niece Monique while Davina and Sophie tried to stop it.
 Had Marcel not intervened, Davina would have been dead as well.

 That's not all either: after the Harvest Ritual, the four young girl witches were supposed to resurrect, though Sophie didn't believe it at the time.
 She changes her mind afterward when she noticed it was working and when Jane-Anne tells her that with Davina still alive, none of the other girls will resurrect, which includes her daughter Monique.
 If Davina isn't killed before time runs out, then Monique would have sacrificed herself for nothing.
 Guilt-ridden, Sophie vows to her sister to finish the ritual and bring Monique back whatever it takes, and together, they set up the plan that became the premise of the show.
 A plan that cost Jane-Anne her life, and may very well cost Sophie her own.